 I know this for a fact because it happens to me too.

-To be honest, I’d say 70% of the time I start doing things without feeling like it; I do them because they’re part of a plan I love and because I know that if I don’t do them, I’ll get nowhere.
+To be honest, I’d say 70% of the time I start doing things while feeling unmotivated; I do them because they’re part of a plan I love and because I know that if I don’t do them, I’ll get nowhere.

 In most cases, I end up building momentum and enjoying what I do.

-In this post, I’ll walk you through the strategies and tricks I use to get myself to do things, no matter how much I feel like NOT doing them.
+In this post, I’ll walk you through the strategies and tricks I use to get myself to do things, no matter how unmotivated I feel.

 Before we begin, you need to understand yourself better.